Dedicated to serving Santa Clarita Valley, Ventura County, Los Angeles County, and surrounding areas Devoted Advocacy During Your Time of Need

 The law also raises the standard for peace officers.
 It now applies specifically to sworn peace officers, and courts have to make two findings before granting an exemption:

-• The officer’s personal safety depends on carrying a firearm outside of work hours, and
+• The officer’s personal safety depends on carrying a firearm outside of work hours

 • The officer doesn’t pose an added threat to the protected party or the public.